dweinstein/node-ssh-agent/README.md

 # SYNOPSIS

 This agent is a **replacement** for the old ssh-agent.
 This package includes both a "server" and "client" scripts for use on the command line.
+One big difference between this project and [macavage's](https://github.com/mcavage/node-ssh-agent) is that this project does not depend on the archaic [ssh-agent](http://linux.die.net/man/1/ssh-agent) and this project allows selection of different (stronger) hash [algorithms](lib/events/sign.js#L4) for signing data.

 # DETAILS